Electrica Salsa

 "Electrica Salsa", also titled "Electrica Salsa (Baba Baba)", is a 1986 song by the group Off, featuring German DJ and singer Sven Väth and future Snap! producers Michael Münzing and Luca Anzilotti.
 It was the first single from his album Organisation for Fun on which it appears as fourth track in its single version and as 14th track in the PWL remix.
-The song achieved success in many countries, including France, Austria and Germany, where it was a top three hit.
+The song achieved success in many countries, including France, Austria, Greece and Germany, where it was a top three hit.
 The song was a hit particularly on the dance floors where it was much aired.
 A new remixed version was available on OFF's next single, "Step by Step".